lawrencea13/CSharpDiscordStorage/README.md

 Features/Differences:
 A file system!
 Yay, you can create folders and organize the files.
 This is all handled client side but the information is stored on the server as well.
 GUI along with the file system, it's ugly and garbage but functional.
-My favorite difference is everything is handled on the client machine.
-It sucks you can't access the files from any device, but this is a direct upload to discord, no middleman
+My favorite difference is everything is handled on the client machine, meaning theoretically you could have multiple clients on different machines that could access uploaded files.
 Otherwise, just a fun little experiment

 ## Current Status